Police: Hunt continues for armed teacher who kidnapped student

 "Tad, this is not you.
 This is not who you are," Jill Cummins said during a news conference.
 "We can help you get through this.
 No matter how far you've gone or what is happening right now, God's grace is sufficient for you and he wants you to come home."

-TBI Private Investigative Officer Josh Devine said last week the history of Cummins' and Elizabeth's relationship was unknown.
+TBI spokesman Josh Devine said last week the history of Cummins' and Elizabeth's relationship was unknown.

-Saturday's Amber Alert update said the investigation has indicated a "troubling pattern of behavior" by Cummins, who possibly planned Monday's abduction.
+Saturday's Amber Alert update said the investigation has indicated a "troubling pattern of behavior" by Cummins, who possibly planned the March 13 abduction.

 "Nothing investigators have learned about Cummins or his intentions for the young girl since issuing the AMBER Alert calms the imminent concern for Elizabeth's well-being.
 In fact, it only heightens it," the Amber Alert update says.